 If you are offered an internal transfer or promotion, you can request your employer to provide you with the wage scale or salary range of the new position.
 If a wage scale or salary range does not exist, your employer must provide the minimum wage or salary expectation they set prior to posting the position or offering the promotion.

-Starting in 2023, Washington employers with 15+ workers will be required to post wage scale or salary range information in all job postings, as well as benefits and other compensation.
+Starting in 2023, Washington State employers with 15+ workers will be required to post wage scale or salary range information in all job postings, as well as benefits and other compensation.
 Until that time, job applicants will need to request it themselves.

 Am I Required To Share My Wage And Salary History With A Prospective Employer?

 No. Employers cannot ask you for your wage or salary history, nor can employers require that an applicant’s prior wage or salary history meet certain criteria.
-You can choose to share your wage or salary history to prospective employers if you want.
+You can choose to share your wage or salary history with prospective employers if you want.

 Consequences For Violating Equal Pay Laws

-There’s no good excuse for employers not to follow the law—they will not only be responsible for paying fines and damages to the wronged employee, but it will also hurt their reputation and business.
+There’s no excuse for employers not to follow the law—they will not only be responsible for paying fines and damages to the wronged employee, but it will also hurt their reputation and business.
 Unfortunately, this doesn’t always stop employers from discriminating against their employees and violating their rights.